What if you want to adjust the JAR file of one of your dependencies before you use it?

 6 Use the parameters

-Similar to incremental tasks, artifact transforms can avoid work by only processing changed files from the last execution.
-This is done by using the InputChanges interface.
-For artifact transforms, only the input artifact is an incremental input, and therefore the transform can only query for changes there.
-In order to use InputChanges in the transform action, inject it into the action.
-For more information on how to use InputChanges, see the corresponding documentation for incremental tasks.
+For Artifact Transforms, only the input artifact is an incremental input; therefore, the transform can only query for changes there.
+To use InputChanges in the transform action, inject it into the action.

 Here is an example of an incremental transform that counts the lines of code in Java source files: